 - Smart People Play Chess: Borderline case, as he at least claims he's never played chess before, and he defeats Lelouch at chess only because he can read Lelouch's mind.
 See also Instant Expert, above.

 - Stalker with a Crush: He relentlessly searches for C.C. while listening to her voice constantly in his headphones.

 - Stalking Is Love: Seems to think so.
 And so is listening to your love interest on your headphones.
 And so is attempting to mutilate said love interest!
-Although some fans will be quick to agree (believe it or not)!

 - Stepford Smiler: He could be, on some levels.
 When he first confronts Shirley he looks extremely cool, confident, and self-satisfied.
 It's only after that it becomes clear just how screwed-up and miserable he really is.
 See also Hidden Depths and Feigning Intelligence, above.
 Although, in an unusual variation, he doesn't seem to play this part deliberately.